• Skip to primary navigation

 HOW TO MAKE CRAB STUFFED SALMON

-- Season the Salmon - Pat the salmon dry with a paper towel to remove any excess moisture and season it with salt and pepper.
+1. Season the Salmon - Pat the salmon dry with a paper towel to remove any excess moisture and season it with salt and pepper.
 Then, place it on a baking sheet lined with either parchment paper or nonstick foil.
+For our favorite seasoning for salmon, try our seafood seasoning next time.

-- Make the Crab Stuffing - Add the crab meat, half of the parmesan, plain breadcrumbs, mayonnaise, sliced green onions, a slightly beaten egg, diced pimiento peppers, chopped parsley, Old Bay Seasoning, and both the juice and zest of a lemon to a medium-sized mixing bowl.
-Gently stir and fold all of the ingredients together until they're well-combined.
+2. Make the Crab Stuffing - Add the crab meat, half of the parmesan, plain breadcrumbs, mayonnaise, sliced green onions, a slightly beaten egg, diced pimiento peppers, chopped parsley, Old Bay Seasoning, and both the juice and zest of a lemon to a medium-sized mixing bowl.
+Gently stir and fold all the ingredients until they're well combined.

-- "Stuff" the Salmon - Add generous spoonfuls of the stuffing on top of each salmon filet and pat it into an even layer, about a ¾"-thick.
+3. "Stuff" the Salmon - Add generous spoonfuls of the stuffing on top of each salmon filet and pat it into an even layer, about a ¾"-thick.
+(If stuffed dishes are your faves, then check out the savory stuffed poblanos or stuffed bell peppers!)

 SKIN ON OR OFF?